Different ways to invest in shares

 value over time.

-funds but may be less suitable if you are investing small
+but may be less suitable if you are investing small amounts

-amounts regularly, due to the stock broking fees on each
+regularly, due to the stock broking fees on each contribution.
+A

-contribution.
-A LIC's share price may not exactly reflect the value
+LIC's share price may not exactly reflect the value of its

 Buying shares via an Exchange Traded